web3-wallet/web3-wallet/docs/current-wallet.md

 ## CurrentWallet API

-Most of the wallet APIs are also available on currentWallet. below list the currentWallet only APIs.
+Most of the wallet APIs are also available on currentWallet.
+Below list the currentWallet only APIs.
 See also [Wallet](https://web3-wallet.github.io/web3-wallet/docs/wallet).

 ```ts
 export interface CurrentWallet extends Wallet {